The Project

 Hunting Mammal Specimens.
 Violent Practices of Knowing Nature in Southern Africa, 1790-1860

-This subproject takes us into early to mid-nineteenth-century Southern Africa (South Africa, Namibia, Botswana) and the burgeoning trade of specimens – the focus will be on mammals – for an ever more expanding market supplying private commerce as well as the numerous, rapidly growing natural history museums in Europe and North America.
-Transnationally operating entrepreneurial explorers, naturalist adventurers, colonial officials, as well as white settlers animated the hunt for the much-coveted larger fauna.
-These men (and some women) relied heavily on Southern African vernacular knowledge, and on the guidance of countless unnamed local experts and their knowhow in bushmeat hunting.
+This subproject takes us into early to mid-nineteenth-century southern Africa (South Africa, Namibia, Botswana) and the burgeoning trade of specimens – the focus will be on mammals – for an ever more expanding market supplying private commerce as well as the numerous, rapidly growing natural history museums in Europe and North America.
+Transnationally operating entrepreneurial explorers, naturalist adventurers, colonial officials, as well as white settlers animated the hunt for the much-coveted large fauna.
+These men (and some women) relied heavily on southern African vernacular knowledge, and on the guidance of countless unnamed local experts and their knowhow in bushmeat hunting.
 Casting Africans, however, as cruel and inapt towards animals and nature, white naturalists were key players in creating early game reserves for their gentlemanly pleasure of safari hunting in the name of animal preservation.
 The context of collecting in this case study is thus that of settler colonialism, recurrent frontier conflicts over access to land and wildlife, and the beginnings of imperialist conservationism.

 Methodologically, the project integrates material culture studies with human-animal studies.
 It adopts a transregional approach to compare the preparation and preservation techniques of specimens held in different major natural history museums.
 In parallel, it engages with archival sources to highlight the motivations and mechanisms behind the large-scale killing.
 In doing so, the sub-project examines extinction as both a material and conceptual legacy of violence.